WeMakeDevs/classroom-monitor-bot/README.md

 The `scope` provides additional contextual information.

-* Is an **optional** part of the format
+- Is an **optional** part of the format
-* Allowed Scopes depend on the specific project
+- Allowed Scopes depend on the specific project
-* Don't use issue identifiers as scopes
+- Don't use issue identifiers as scopes

 ##### Summary

 Use the summary field to provide a succinct description of the change:

-* use the imperative, present tense: "fix", not "fixed" nor "fixes"
+- Use the imperative, present tense: "fix", not "fixed" nor "fixes"
-* Don't capitalize the first letter
+- Don't capitalize the first letter
-* No dot (`.`) at the end
+- No dot (`.`) at the end
-* Your commit message should not contain any whitespace errors
+- Your commit message should not contain any whitespace errors
-* Remove unnecessary punctuation marks
+- Remove unnecessary punctuation marks

 #### Commit Message Body

-* The `body` should include the motivation for the change and contrast this with previous behavior.
+- The `body` should include the motivation for the change and contrast this with previous behavior.
 This commit message should explain _why_ you are making the change.

-* Is an **optional** part of the format
+- Is an **optional** part of the format
-* Use the imperative, present tense: "fix" not "fixed" nor "fixes"
+- Use the imperative, present tense: "fix" not "fixed" nor "fixes"
-* This is the place to mention issue identifiers and their relations
+- This is the place to mention issue identifiers and their relations

 #### Commit Message Footer